Sabhā

 A sabhā or sabhaa in Ancient India was an assembly, congregation, or council.
-Personified as a deity, Sabhā is a daughter of Prajāpati in the Atharvaveda.
+Personified as a deity, Sabhā is also the name of a daughter of Prajāpati in the Atharvaveda.
 In Epic Sanskrit, the term refers also to an assembly hall or council-chamber, and to a hostel, eating-house, or gambling-house.
 While the term Jansabhā refers to large public gathering.